 Pacific, MO Shoulder Pain | Axes Physical Therapy

-Optimal movement health is imperative to not only carrying out daily tasks with ease, but to keeping up the active lifestyles we desire.
-At Axes, we focus on patient results for Pacific, MO people of all ages by implementing evidence-backed treatment plans catered to your injury, pain level, age, and desired activity level.
-You do not have to delay in getting back to the things you love doing most and a pain-free life.
-Schedule an appointment online or call the location most convenient for you.
+Optimal movement health is important to not only carrying out daily tasks with ease, but to doing the things we love.
+At Axes, we focus on patient results for Pacific, MO people of all ages by creating evidence-backed treatment plans based on your injury, pain level, age, and how physically active you need to be.
+Do not wait to get back to the activities you love and a pain-free life.
+Request an appointment online or find our location nearest you.